wp-plugins/benchmark-email-lite/readme.txt

 * Added: Method in API class for downloading the list of signup forms, future use.
 * Updated: Misc code cleanup and optimizations.
 * Fixed: A PHP warning in admin_init hook widget upgrade code when no tokens are configured and debug mode is on.
 Credit to frenchbob for the bug report.
+* Fixed: A caching problem with reports not clickable a second time during 5min cache interval, removed tokenindex from reports area.

 = 2.4.5 on 2014-01-04 =